 Modern May Birthstone

 Similar to aquamarine, emerald is the member of the beryl family.
-This gemstone made its first appearance as early as 330 BC, making it a prized possession for generations.
+This gemstone made its first appearance as early as 330 BCE, making it a prized possession for generations.
 Emeralds are discovered all around the globe, but none of the specimens have succeeded so far in rivaling the varieties offered by Colombia and Zimbabwe.

 Known for its ideal green color, there are two varieties of emerald with distinct characteristics.
+However, as naturally occurring gems, these qualities can potentially occur in any specimen.

 Historical May Birthstone